Explore Our History

 2002

-IMPACCT Brooklyn opened the Gibb Mansion —our first supportive housing project — now home to 50 formerly homeless residents who receive supportive counseling services.
+IMPACCT Brooklyn opened Gibb Mansion, our first supportive housing project — now home to 50 formerly homeless residents who receive supportive counseling services.
+Steve Aronson becomes Executive Director until 2004.

 2003